aosabook/500lines/pedometer/chapter.md

 $a_{ugn} = a_{un} \cdot a_{gn} = x_{un}x_{gn} + y_{un}y_{gn} + z_{un}z_{gn}$

-Using the same data as problem one above, the dot product results in the single signal below:
+Using the same data as problem one above, the dot product results in the single signal below.

 ![](chapter-figures/figure-dot-product-example.png)\